CIG-UCL/dtitk/addons/IntraSubjGrpAlign/README.md

 # Download

-You can download the script either as a zip archive or as a git clone from https://github.com/garyhuizhang/dtitk.
+You can download the matlab function either as a zip archive or as a git clone from https://github.com/garyhuizhang/dtitk.

 # Installation